tnraddatz/NewSpeak/README.md

 Further, database methods were employed to demonstrate knowledge of the `.includes`, `.join`, and `.pluck`.
 These methods are meant to serve as illustrations and are not meant to be premature optimizations.

 ## NewsAPI
-[NewsAPI](https://newsapi.org/) was used to deliver consistent news artciles to the PostgreSQL database.
-The API call and all subsequent actions to store articles and their respective outlets were contained within the NewsManager Services model.
+[NewsAPI](https://newsapi.org/) was used to deliver consistent news articles to the PostgreSQL database.
+The API call and all subsequent actions to store articles and their respective outlets, were contained within the NewsManager Services model.
 This service consists of 6 classes: NewsApiCaller, ArticleSaver, OutletSaver, DuplicateOutlet, DatabaseTransactor, and NewsRetriever.
 Each of these classes are meant to serve a single purpose.

 ## Infinite Scrolling
 A prominent feature of NewSpeak is its infinite scrolling capability.
-In most scenarios I have used the ```will_paginate``` gem to accomplish this, but the gems use of  ```.offset().limit()``` bogged down preformance and was considered unacceptable for this project.
+In other projects I have used the ```will_paginate``` gem to accomplish this, but the gems use of  ```.offset().limit()``` bogged down preformance and was considered unacceptable for this project.
 In lieu of this, I rolled my own preformance sharp infinite scrolling.
 The article's model has a class method ```self.update_feed(published_at, limit_num)``` that accepts the last article's ```published_at``` timestamp as a parameter and will execute:
 ```
 Article.includes(:outlet).where('articles.published_at < ?', published_at.to_datetime).limit(limit_num)
 ```